There is no doubt about it; having a peripheral neuropathy diagnosis impacts your everyday life.

 a.
 Immediate coverage for Final Expense Insurance with neuropathy is obtainable.

 c.
-Willamette Life is here to assist with any questions or concerns you may have about your health and what you will qualify for.
+Willamette Life is here to assist with any questions or concerns you may have about your health and what life insurance you will qualify for.

 Stacie manages the content for Willamette Life by keeping it up to date and accurate.
 By taking the questions frequently asked by clients she has been able to assist in developing a series of blogs that will hopefully be able to help more people than just those we are able to speak with.